john29917958/john29917958.github.io/source/_posts/Learn-Coding-Write-My-First-Program-Hello-World.md

 Now you got to open the browser and press "Ctrl + Shift + J" on Windows or "Ctrl + Option + J" on Mac to open the developer console.
 {% asset_img terminal.jpg %}
 See the right-angle icon on the screen?
-I want you to type this magic text after the icon and press enter key: `console.log('Hello, world!');`:
+I want you to type this magic text after the icon.
+Don't copy!
+Just type it and press enter key to see what happens: `console.log('Hello, world!');`:
 {% asset_img hello-world.jpg %}
 Boom!
 You've written your first program!
 It works like a charm!
 It's as simple as doing that and this must have taken you only less than 10 minutes, isn't it?
 In your program, the programming language you use is called "JavaScript".
 You use the `console` object, call its `log` function, and pass the text "Hello, world!" to it.
 After you hit enter, the browser executed the code you've written, printed the message "Hello, world!" on the terminal.